FormantIO/ros2-adapter/README.md

 `ros2 run formant_ros2_adapter main.py`

-* NOTE: This is untested with ROS2 Humble
+- NOTE: This is untested with ROS2 Humble
-* NOTE: This is untested with fastdds
+- NOTE: This is untested with fastdds
+- Note this branch uses an experimental version of the formant pip package.
+  `python3 -m pip install --force-reinstall --upgrade formant-1.93.20_add_localizaiton_python_3814ae97-py2.py3-none-any.whl`